 The US 101 interchange with Victoria Avenue has been a congestion hot spot in the County for several years due to its proximity to the State Route 126 interchange, short ramp areas, multiple arterial signals in the ramp area, and overall demand.
 Interchange improvements to decrease congestion and improve operations and safety will support the access from US 101 to Victoria Avenue, which is a Naval Base Ventura County Mobilization Corridor and the contingency route for the Port of Hueneme Intermodal Corridor.

-Benefits: Improve freeway access and ramp operations, reduce mainline congestion.
+Benefits: Improve freeway access and ramp operations, reduce mainline congestion, and improve access to Naval Base Ventura County and Port of Hueneme.